 In Figure 3, we show the performance of Static for Trace 1.
 In these experiments, the ratio of partition sizes is statically set and is directly proportional to the ratio of the expected service time of each disk.
 Since we use Trace 1, we know the mean request size is 256 KB.
 As such, we directly compute the expected transfer time from each disk as a function of its seek time, rotation delay, and peak bandwidth.
-The graph indicates a static
+The graph indicates a static partition strategy significantly improves performance relative to cost-oblivious algorithms such as LRU.
+However, Static performs well only when a priori mean request size and per-disk miss rate as a function of cache

 Figure 4: Sensitivity of static partitioning on partition ratios and workload.
-The graph shows the performance of three different workloads run on 16 disks with one twoyear old disk.
+The graph shows the performance of three different workloads run on 16 disks with one two-year old disk.
 The experiment varies the ratio of the slow disk partition to each of the fast disk partitions on the x-axis.
 The lower two lines both use 8 KB requests, but vary the ratio of requests sent to the slow disk versus the others, using either a ratio of 2:1 or 10:1.